UMD-CS-STICs/389Lspring18/lectures/lecture-05/README.md

 Can you access your neighbors site?

 Attempt to navigate to my website via the IP address on the board.
 Does it still work?

+### Part 5: Long Running Tasks

+You can use the `&` to run commands in the background:

+	$ ping 8.8.8.8 &

+OR

+	$ sudo python3 -m http.server 80 &

+However, if you exit your shell then those commands stop.

+We can keep commands alive (aka ignore the shutdown signals) by using `nohup`:

+	$ nohup sudo python3 -m http.server 80 &

+If you exit, your server will continue to run!

+### Part 6: Second Web Server

+Let's run a second server on the same EC2 instance.

+Create a new folder `api` in the home directory:

+	$ mkdir ~/api && cd ~/api

+Create a different HTML file in that folder and run a web server on port 8000.

+	$ python3 -m http.server 8000

+What happens when you navigate to `http://<your ip address>:8000`?
+How do you fix this?